SaikiranSankar04/Cipher_Vault/README.md

 III.
 How to install and run the application locally on your device

 **I. Description**
+Python, with its extensive collection of modules makes it an apt choice for our project.
 Modules used:

 |FUNCTION                  | MODULES USED